-Vet prices can vary widely.
-For example, when I was looking for a new veterinarian in New Orleans, I called six different clinics.
-The base cost of a visit ranged from $35 to $75.
+Veterinarians’ prices can vary widely.
+For example, when I was looking for a new vet in New Orleans, I called six different clinics.
+The base cost of a visit ranged from $45 to $95.
+So, check around.

 4. Ask your vet for help

-If your pet needs an expensive medical treatment or you’re struggling to cover the cost of care, discuss the situation with your veterinarian.
-Many vets offer payment plans or discounts to their steady clients.
+If your pet needs an expensive medical treatment or you’re struggling to cover the cost of an appointment, discuss the situation with your veterinarian.
+Some vets offer payment plans or discounts to their steady clients.

 5. Find a charity

-If your vet can’t help and you can’t afford an expensive and necessary medical procedure, you may be able to get help from a charity.
+If your vet can’t help — and you can’t afford an expensive and necessary medical procedure — you may be able to get help from a charity service.

-The Humane Society has a list of charities, some of which help with the cost of life-saving medical care for pets.
-Click on your state to see what’s available.
+The Humane Society of the United States has a list of organizations that help with the cost of certain types of medical care for animals.

 6. Look for cheaper prescriptions